-Having an inclusive classroom environment helps educators provide a balanced education to their students.
-So, how exactly can schools continue to support educators as they lead all of their students towards success?
+Having an inclusive classroom helps educators provide a balanced education to their students.
+So, how exactly can schools continue to support educators as they lead all their students toward success?

 Utilize flexible classroom furniture

-Adding flexible furniture can be a solution for many students that struggle to feel comfortable throughout class.
-Most classroom furniture can be ordered with wheels attached, making rearranging rooms a cinch.
-While furniture is an important facet of creating inclusive classrooms, implementing adaptive classroom layouts is just as crucial.
+Adding flexible furniture can be a solution for many students who struggle to feel comfortable throughout class.
+However, furniture is just one important facet of creating an inclusive classroom – the overall layout of the room is just as crucial.

 Design accessible classroom layouts

-Creating inclusive classrooms can be intimidating at first glance, but even small changes can have big effects.
+Creating inclusive learning spaces can be intimidating at first glance, but even small changes can have big effects.
 When students feel comfortable in their classroom and can easily socialize with each other, they learn to celebrate their differences and can even improve academically.
-As we continue to support inclusive learning spaces, helping students love themselves and their peers is not only essential, but one of the most rewarding aspects of being an educator.

 Have questions?
 We’re here to help!
 Our experts are available by phone at 1-800-260-2776.
 You can also get personalized assistance through our or by emailing us.
 We’re available Monday-Friday, 8am-7pm.